root-foundation/root/README.md

 ---

 Artificial intelligence promises prosperity and abundance for all.

-But on our _current_ systems, AI will concentrate opportunity in the hands of the few, divide society, and drive our collapse.
+But on our current path, AI will deepen division and drive our collapse.
+RootNet is our attempt to solve this.

-This is why we’re creating RootNet: a new kind of network that unites humanity and unlocks our collective potential in the age of AI.
+RootNet is a new kind of network that unites humanity and unlocks our collective potential in the age of AI.

-On RootNet, you can invest in any kind of potential — in collectives, individuals, and ideas — by trading shares of their tokens: network tokens, personal tokens, or idea tokens (e.g., companies).
+On RootNet, you can invest in the potential of collectives, people, or ideas (e.g., companies) by trading shares of their tokens which are grounded in reality (revenue).

-Importantly, a token’s value is grounded in reality — in revenue from real-world creation.

-At the heart of RootNet is the NetworkToken, which represents our collective potential.
-The NetworkToken holds stakes in all users, and each user holds a stake in the NetworkToken, creating a symbiotic bond that structurally unites us.

-When one of us wins, we all win.
-When one falls, we all feel it.
+At its heart is the _NetworkToken_, which holds stakes in all users, and each user holds a stake in it — *structurally* uniting us so that when one wins, we all win.

-Only through such unity can we harness AI toward shared prosperity and abundance.
+Only through such unity can AI lead to collective prosperity.

 To understand the need for RootNet, we must first see how AI will change our world.